Norma Merrick Sklarek: Personal life

 Sklarek had two sons named Gregory and David Fairweather as well as three marriages during her career.
 As a single parent in the start of her career, her mother took the role of watching the children so she could begin her new profession.
 After being known as Norma Merrick Fairweather in one of her marriages, she changed her last name to Sklarek in 1967 when she married Bauhaus graduate Rolf Sklarek, a Gruen architect whom she met at the Gruen Associates Firm.
 Rolf Sklarek died in 1984 and she married Dr. Cornelius Welch a few years later.

 Death

-As she continued her career and received awards, she died from heart issues in 2012.
+She died of heart failure on February 6, 2012, at her home in Pacific Palisades, California.